Hugo in Lincoln County, Colorado — The American Mountains (Southwest)

 Erected 1938 by Works Progress Administration.

 Location.
 39° 7.998′ N, 103° 27.952′ W. Marker is in Hugo, Colorado, in Lincoln County.
 Marker is at the intersection of 4th Street (U.S. 287) and 6th Avenue, on the right when traveling north on 4th Street.
+Marker is mounted at eye-level, directly on the subject building, just right of the main entrance.
 Touch for map.
-Marker is mounted at eye-level, directly on the subject building, just right of the main entrance.
 Marker is in this post office area: Hugo CO 80821, United States of America.
+Touch for directions.

 Regarding Hugo Municipal Pool.
 National Register of Historic Places (2008)